molily/molily.de/_posts/2017-12-21-robust-javascript.md

 MyLibrary.start = () => {};
 ```

 In strict mode, this code throws a TypeError “\"start\" is read-only”.
-Without the strict mode, the new assignment is silently ignored.
+Without the strict mode, the assignment is silently ignored.

-Again, these errors can only be avoided by extensive manual and automated testing.
+Again, these errors can only be avoided by manual and automated testing.

 ### Security errors